 All columns and values created by Specify will automatically be overridden by Specify following each synchronization between Specify and your Notion pages.

 Updating values in the

 SpecifyId column will break the synchronization between Specify and your Notion document.
 We recommend you hide this column in your view.

 ✅ You can add and edit custom columns in the generated database

 You mustn't update existing columns and values created by Specify but you're free to add any custom column to the generated database.
 Specify will ignore them and they will remain as is after each synchronization.

 You can create linked databases on other pages that will call the original database created by Specify.
 They will always be in sync!

 For example, you can start with a Brand Guidelines Notion page and insert a linked database referring to the database Specify generated.
-That way, you can choose the display (like a gallery) or filter you’d like to describe and document those colors.
+That way, you can choose the display (like a gallery) or filters you’d like to describe and document those colors.